KN2C2D/2d-game-runner/README.md

 ### Features:

-1. Tagging each game (see Instructions)
+1. Tagging each game. (see Instructions)
 2. Running multiple games on multiple ports (om a single computer).
 3. Running multiple games on multiple (remote) servers and ports.
-4. Ports start and difference can be specified
+4. Ports start and difference can be specified.
-5. Saving game logs with their tag (see Instructions)
+5. Saving game logs with their tag. (see Instructions)
 6. Saving game results in a general file.
-7. Saving game results in a separate file for each tag
+7. Saving game results in a separate file for each tag.
-8. Recognizing teams by nicknames (folder names - see Instructions)
+8. Recognizing teams by nicknames. (folder names - see Instructions)
-9. Including kill script (port and remote specific in addition to kill all)
+9. Including kill script. (port and remote specific in addition to kill all)
 10. Handling results of penalty shoot-outs.
 11. Showing progress using progress bar.